 In regard to education, we have argued that ideas about the role of ICT in education take one of two forms.
 One is that ICT will help manage the system by creating up-to-date, accurate data that can guide decision making or perhaps improve accountability via what we are calling Accountability ICT.
-The other is that ICT makes possible superior modes of pedagogy despite the current governance constraints.22 Either argument suggests that greater
+The other is that ICT makes possible superior modes of pedagogy despite the current governance constraints.
+Either argument suggests that greater penetration of

-22 While our primary focus in this paper is accountability not ICT, our theory and suggestive evidence do not lead us to a position of no hope for any use of technology in education.
+&lt;sup>24 While our primary focus in this paper is accountability not ICT, our theory and suggestive evidence do not lead us to a position of no hope for any use of technology in education.
 On technology as an input to students, there are many indications that merely placing technology in students' hands is no panacea.
+(E.g. Organization for Economic Co-operation and Development, 2015 or Cristia, Ibarrarán, Cueto, Santiago, and Severín, 2012) That said, recent rigorous evaluation in Delhi of Mindspark, an ICT-enabled adaptive learning program, finds impressive results (Muralidharan, Singh, and Ganimian, 2016).
+The notion that questions more adapted to students' abilities may be useful, particularly in classrooms with massive variation in students' abilities, makes quite a bit of sense.

-(E.g. Organization for Economic Co-operation and Development, 2015 or Cristia, Ibarraran, penetration of technology should be associated with greater education system performance.
+technology should be associated with greater education system performance.
 Reviewing historic and comparative evidence on technology's cost and penetration, we see basically zero association between technology penetration and learning improvement.
-We believe this historic data matters, as-contrary today's reification of a supposed technology revolution-there is little evidence that technological development or penetration has been particularly rapid, or likely to be transformative, in recent decades as opposed to e.g. the 1960s-1980s.
+We believe this historic data matters, as - contrary today's reification of a supposed technology revolution - there is little evidence that technological development or penetration has been particularly rapid, or likely to be transformative, in recent decades as opposed to e.g. the 1960s-1980s.

 We are far from the first people to say "technology is no silver bullet" in education, or governance.
-Sir Michael Barber-who is often associated with a focus on data and delivery-has written that "For years-ever since the 1970s-we have heard promises that technology is about to transform the performance of education systems.
+Sir Michael Barber - who is often associated with a focus on data and delivery - has written that "For years - ever since the 1970s - we have heard promises that technology is about to transform the performance of education systems.
 And we want to believe the promises; but mostly that is what they have remained.
 The transformation remains stubbornly five or ten years in the future but somehow never arrives."
 (Fullan and Donnelly, 2013)

-We do believe there is a place for data-gathering systems, and for ICT-and possibly even Accountability ICT-to play a productive role.
+We do believe there is a place for data-gathering systems, and for ICT - and possibly even Accountability ICT - to play a productive role.
 But we ought not to expect that ICT, and particularly Accountability ICT, will be transformative (in Appendix II, we lay out a more formalized version of this argument for those who prefer their argumentation with greek letters).
 Essentially, we think it implausible that the broad pattern of facts we have outlined above are consistent with Accountability ICT being a major source of transformation, but that simply not yet being reflected in the data.